Joe Manganiello Opens Up About Working With Wife Sofia Vergara On ‘Stano’

 What’s it like to work with your spouse?
 Just as Joe Manganiello.

-In a recent interview with The Project the heartthrob opened up about his latest film, Stano, as well as what it was like to work alongside his wife, Modern Family star Sofia Vergara.
+In a recent interview with The Project, the heartthrob opened up about his latest film, Stano, as well as what it was like to work alongside his wife, Modern Family star Sofia Vergara.
 The actor starts off by confessing that he never really wanted to work with Sofia as they like to keep their marriage private and out of the public eye.
 But when Sofia read the script for his latest film that he co-wrote and produced, it brought her to tears and she knew that it was a project that she wanted to be a part of.

 “A couple of years into our relationship, she was complaining about her agents at the time not finding any good parts for her, any good roles and we didn’t want to work together.”